 Students who are awarded funding will receive their stipend in two payment installments.
-There may be an exception for some grants that require a different method of payment where we will pay the student in accordance with those grant regulations.
-Initial payments will begin in mid-May and will be distributed to students who have completed all requirements of their summer award.
-These requirements can include completion of the Award Acceptance forms; travel registry (for those students traveling abroad with summer funding); Departmental Review Approval (for those projects who meet this review process in some of our departments who have this review process in place - Educational Studies, History, Peace & Conflict Studies, and

-Sociology & Anthropology); and/or Institutional Review Board Approval (for those projects involving human subjects research).
+Initial payments will begin in early May and will be distributed to students who have completed all requirements of their summer award.
+These requirements can include completion of the travel registry (for those students traveling abroad with summer funding); Departmental Review Approval (for those projects who meet this review process in some of our departments who have this review process in place - Educational Studies, History, Peace & Conflict Studies, and Sociology & Anthropology); and/or Institutional Review Board Approval (for those projects involving human subjects research).
 Student requirements are determined by the office at the College who is responsible for that aspect of their award as these offices work closely with the Provost's Office when processing these requirements.